 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-The Whitby Secondary Partnership takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+Whitby School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, the Head of School may refer you to another member of staff.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, the Head of School may refer you to another member of staff.
+In these cases, the Headteacher may refer you to another member of staff.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher may refer you to another member of staff.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.